ChillFish8/cfavml/cfavml/README.md

 - Horizontal min element in a vector
 - Vertical max element of two vectors
 - Vertical min element of two vectors
+- Vertical max element of a vector and broadcast value
+- Vertical min element of a vector and broadcast value

 ### Aggregation